ai-pipestream/pipestream-engine/docs/architecture/06-mapping-filtering.md

 ## Common Expression Language (CEL)

-Pipestream uses CEL for filtering and conditional routing because it is fast, type-safe, and side-effect free.
+Pipestream uses CEL for filtering and transformations because it is fast, type-safe, and side-effect free.

-### Filter Examples (Proposed)
+### Filter Examples

 ```cel
 // Only process PDFs